mobingi/mobingi-cli/README.md

 $ mocli login --client-id=foo --client-secret=bar
 ```

-This will create a file `credentials` under `$HOME/.mocli/` folder that will contain the API token to be used for your subsequent commands.
+This will create a file `config.yml` under `$HOME/.mocli/` folder that will contain the access token to be used for your subsequent commands, alongside other configuration values.

 ## Stack operations